 Product Overview:

 SLIPKOTE 220-R SILICONE DISC BRAKE CALIPER GREASE is a high-performance lubricant specifically designed for use in disc brake caliper systems.
-It is formulated with a shear-stable thickener and an additive package that provides protection against wear, oxidation, rust, and corrosion.
+It is formulated with a shear-stable thickener and an additive package that protects against wear, oxidation, rust, and corrosion.

 - Provides protection against wear, oxidation, rust, and corrosion.